 Think These Recipes Are Delicious?
 Rate Your Heart Out

 This one I used (almost) the exact recipe on, but please note that it is not mine.
 You can view the original recipe on Healthy Nibbles and Bits.

-Now this one takes a little more effort and a little more time, about 15 minutes, but it's well worth it for dinner on a week night.
-You will need several bowls and one mug, as well as a chopping board and sharp knife.
+Now this one takes a little more effort and a little more time, about 15 minutes, but it's well worth it for dinner on a weeknight.
+You will need several bowls and one mug, as well as a chopping board and a sharp knife.